Although not actively playing for the Montreal Canadiens even though he’s under contract, Carey Price is already a living legend of the Habs.

 However, Price entered the NHL/NHLPA Player Assistance Program at the start of the 2021-22 campaign.
 After that, Price suffered a setback during his comeback attempt while training.
 Habs VP of hockey communications Chantal Machabee revealed the new injury meant “essentially starting from scratch in his rehab for his knee.”

-Price last played for the Habs in April 2022, in a 3-0 loss to the New York Islanders.
+Price last played for the Habs on April 29, 2022, in a 10-2 win over the Florida Panthers.